WordPress user tracking plugins

 Are you looking for the best WordPress user tracking plugin?

-Tracking user activity is an awesome way to optimize your site and deliver the best possible experience for your visitors.
+Tracking user activity is an awesome way to optimize your site and deliver the best possible user experience for your visitors.

 In this article, we’ll show you how to easily track events, user activity, and emails in WordPress.